-Although both Dexcom G6 and Dexcom G7 are considered durable medical equipment (DME), nowadays endocrinologist/diabetes doctors can transmit a prescription electronically to a local pharmacy.
-Depending on the insurance coverage you may pick up your Dexcom just like picking up a prescription.
+Although both Dexcom G6 and Dexcom G7 are considered durable medical equipment (DME), nowadays endocrinologists/diabetes doctors can transmit a prescription electronically to a local pharmacy.
+Depending on the insurance coverage insurance may pick up your Dexcom cost and you can pick it up just like picking up a prescription.
 That is been a good day if you have good insurance.
 Most insurances as we discussed will recheck to claim the first time and ask for further evidence that the patient needs Dexcom G6 or Dexcom G7.

 Dexcom is composed of a receiver, a transmitter, and sensors.

 The receiver is a device that communicates with the transmitter to show the glucose data on the screen.
 Dexcom clarity app does the exact same thing.
 So, you will not need a receiver if you are using the Dexcom clarity app.
 Some people prefer to have both on the other hand.
 Both the receiver and your Dexcom clarity app will also show blood glucose trends.
 You will see arrow indicators on your screen for both Dexcom G6 and Dexcom G7.